SanCraftDev/Debian-Setup/README.md

 y
 y
 # Create User with root permissions on MariaDB
-Replace `username` with an Username don not use root and `password` with a Password mysql -u root -p
+# Replace "username" with an Username don not use root and "password" with a Password
+mysql -u root -p
 # Enter the Password
 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';